Peak Wesley Way challenge Pilgrimage

 What’s included:

-What to bring: Please bring refillable water bottle, any necessary medications and pack for the weather.
-You will need stout footwear and walking poles.
+What to bring: Please bring refillable water bottle and flask, any necessary medications and pack for the weather.
+You will need a lightweight sleeping bag, stout well-worn footwear and walking poles.

-We recommend you practise with your pack weight in advance, which should not exceed 10% of your body weight.
-Every kilo is a kilo of misery!
+We are carrying our own packs to exemplify pilgrimage and save costs and the environment, so recommend you practise with your pack weight in advance.
+We recommend this should not exceed 10% of your body weight: every kilo is a kilo of misery on pilgrimage!
 There are refreshment stops and toilets along the way.

 Travelling to the route start: